cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 ### Create and Play

-Start by creating a game, extracting its index from the logs and confirming that you can fetch it.
+Start by creating a game, extracting its index from the logs, and confirming that you can fetch it.

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/test/integration/stored-game-action.ts#L81-L104]
 let gameIndex: string